magento/knowledge-base/src/help-center-guide/knowledge-base/search-for-articles-in-knowledge-base.md

 ---
-title: TEST RENAME VIA MODIFY
+title: Search for articles in Knowledge Base
 labels:
 ---